keajs/kea/README.md

 export default combineScenesAndRoutes(scenes, routes)
 ```

-... and have those lazily loaded when route is accessed.
+... and have those scenes lazily loaded when route is accessed.

 ## Try it out!